Pediatric Hospitalist Program:

 At St. Bernards, we have two full-time pediatric hospitalists, Dr. Cassandra Nosser and Dr. Hilliary Sismondo, both hospital-based specialized pediatricians.
 Our caring hospitalists ensure that your child's care is overseen by a professional that understands a child's growing and changing body.
 The pediatric hospitalist is available 24 hours a day, working closely with our team of specialized pediatric nurses to ensure your child's needs are met.
 Additionally, our pediatric hospitalists work with other hospitalists to provide coverage 24/7 to the pediatrics floor.

 The pediatrics floor at St. Bernards is a 30-bed unit designated to receive infants, children, and adolescents who require medical care up to 18 years old.
 Patients can be admitted for short observation or prolonged medical treatment based on their medical needs.

-During your child’s stay, the pediatric hospitalist will:
+During your child’s stay, the pediatric hospitalist team will:

 - Guide you through admission to the hospital.

 - Assess and treat your child’s medical condition.

 - Regularly report progress to your child’s pediatrician.